Legazpi, Albay: Developments in the 2020s

-By 2020, the number of registered business establishments in Legazpi had increased to over 6,000, with annual local government revenue exceeding ₱1 billion, indicating sustained economic growth.
+By 2020 the number of registered business establishments in Legazpi had increased to over 6,000 with annual local government revenue exceeding ₱1 billion.
 City officials subsequently expressed interest in pursuing the reclassification of Legazpi into a Highly Urbanized City (HUC), noting that the city had met the population and income criteria for HUC status based on the 2020 census.

-A shift in political leadership occurred following the May 2022 elections, when then-mayor Noel Rosal was elected governor of Albay, and his wife Geraldine Rosal became mayor of Legazpi.
+A shift in political leadership occurred following the May 2022 elections when then-mayor Noel Rosal was elected governor of Albay and his wife Geraldine Rosal became mayor of Legazpi.
 Both were later disqualified by the Commission on Elections (COMELEC) for violating campaign spending regulations.
 Noel Rosal was removed from office in late 2022, followed by Geraldine Rosal's removal between 2023 and 2024.
-Vice Mayor Oscar Cristobal briefly served as acting mayor, until former Ako Bicol party-list representative Alfredo Garbin Jr. assumed the mayoralty by late 2024.
-In the 2025 Philippine general election, Hisham Ismail, former barangay captain of Cabangan‑West and president of the city's Liga ng mga Barangay, was elected mayor of Legazpi, becoming the youngest chief executive in the city's history.
+Vice Mayor Oscar Cristobal briefly served as acting mayor until former Ako Bicol party-list representative Alfredo Garbin Jr. assumed the mayoralty in late 2024.
+In the 2025 Philippine general election Hisham Ismail, former barangay captain of Cabangan‑West and president of the city's Liga ng mga Barangay, was elected mayor of Legazpi, becoming the youngest chief executive in the city's history.

-Despite the political transitions, infrastructure development continued.
-The newly opened Bicol International Airport improved regional air connectivity, and plans were initiated to redevelop the site of the former domestic airport for government and commercial use.
-As of 2023, the construction of an international cruise terminal was in full swing, intended to accommodate large cruise vessels and support the city's tourism sector.
-In 2024, the MS Hanseatic Spirit of Hapag-Lloyd cruises carrying international tourists was the latest cruise ship to dock in Legazpi.

-Ongoing urban development projects include the expansion of flood control infrastructure and drainage systems, and the construction of a 1,000-room permanent evacuation center in Barangay Homapon, originally announced in 2018 to serve residents in high-risk areas near Mayon Volcano.
+Infrastructure development continued with the newly opened Bicol International Airport improving regional air connectivity and the redevelopment of the former domestic airport improving government and commercial services.
+And by 2023 the construction of an international cruise terminal to accommodate large cruise vessels and support the city's tourism sector had commenced.
+Ongoing urban development projects included the expansion of flood control infrastructure and drainage systems and the construction of a 1,000-room permanent evacuation center in Barangay Homapon, originally announced in 2018 to serve residents in high-risk areas near Mayon Volcano.
 Discussions on the reclassification of Legazpi into an HUC have remained active, with local leaders citing the potential for greater administrative autonomy and increased fiscal allocations.